Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 A crucial observation now is that the height function on the faces of $G^d$ corresponding to the faces and vertices of $G$ is not modified by vertex splitting and urban renewal.
 This follows from basic properties of these transformations, and the fact that the reference 1-form on the short edges of $G^d$ is the same as the one on the roads of $C_G$ (by the first item of the lemma above).
 Indeed, one can compute the height function on the faces of $G^d$ and $C^G$ corresponding to the faces and vertices of $G$ using only increments across short edges and roads respectively.
 This means that the resulting height function on these faces of $C_G$ has the same distribution as the one on $G^d$.
-Since $C_G$ plays the same role with respect to $G^*$ as to $G$, we immediately get the following corollary. \begin{corollary} The height function on $C_G$ restricted to the faces and vertices of $G$ is distributed as the the height functions on $G^d$ and $(G^*)^d$ restricted to the faces and vertices of~$G$.
-In particular, the height function on $C_G$ restricted to the faces of $G$ has the law of the nesting field of the double random current with free boundary conditions on $G$, and restricted to the vertices of $G$ has the law of the nesting field of the double random current with wired boundary conditions on $G^\dagger$ (or free boundary conditions on $G^*$). \end{corollary}
+Since $C_G$ plays the same role with respect to $G^*$ as to $G$, we immediately conclude Proposition~\ref{cor:CGH}.

-This observation is at the heart of the proof of the master coupling for double random currents and the XOR-Ising model from Theorem~\ref{thm:mastercoupling}.
+This observation is at the heart of the proof of the master coupling from Theorem~\ref{thm:mastercoupling}.
 However, one has to be careful since there is loss of information between the dimer model on $G^d$ and the one on $C_G$.
-Indeed, a dimer configuration on $C_G$ does not contain information on where the even nonzero values of the double random current are.
-To recover it, one needs to add additional randomness in the form of independent coin flips for each edge of $G$ with a proper success probability.
+Indeed, we have already seen that knowing a dimer configuration on~$G^d$ allows one to fully recover the triple $(\n_{\rm odd}, \n_{\rm even}, h_{\n})$.
+However, a dimer configuration $M$ on $C_G$ only gives access to $(\n_{\rm odd}, h_{\n})$ (since $M$ determines the height function, and $\n_{\rm odd}$ are the edges where the height function has a nontrivial increment) and does not contain information about $\n_{\rm even}$.
+To recover it, one needs to add additional randomness in the form of independent coin flips for each edge of $G$ with an appropriate success probability.

 \begin{proof}[Proof of Theorem~\ref{thm:mastercoupling}] We will use a procedure reverse to that from the proof of Lemma~\ref{lem:graphtransformation}.
 This procedure induces a measure preserving mapping between local configurations on $C_G$ and $G^d$, see Fig.~\ref{fig:duality2}, where in certain cases additional randomness is used to decide on the exact configuration on $G^d$.